Register your company in Hong Kong with our Special Anniversary discount!

 Bookkeeping Process

-• Monitor customer invoices and payments: Maintain separate records for amounts owed by customers (accounts receivable) and amounts owed to suppliers (accounts payable).
+• Monitoring customer invoices and payments: Maintain separate records for amounts owed by customers (accounts receivable) and amounts owed to suppliers (accounts payable).

-• Manage your assets: Keep a register of long-term investments such as property and equipment (fixed assets).
+• Managing their assets: Keep a register of long-term investments such as property and equipment (fixed assets).

-• Plan and oversee cash flow: Have cash flow statements with a forecast of incoming and outgoing funds.
+• Planning and overseeing cash flow: Have cash flow statements with a forecast of incoming and outgoing funds.

-• Compile financial statements: Regularly summarize your company's financial health through documents like balance sheets and income statements.
+• Compiling financial statements: Regularly summarize your company's financial health through documents like balance sheets and income statements.

-• Check bank accounts: Verify that financial records align with bank statements to ensure accuracy.
+• Checking bank accounts: Verify that financial records align with bank statements to ensure accuracy.

-• Conduct regular performance reviews: Analyze business finances on a monthly, quarterly, and annual basis to identify trends and make sound business decisions.
+• Conducting regular performance reviews: Analyze business finances on a monthly, quarterly, and annual basis to identify trends and make sound business decisions.

-• Keep leadership informed: Provide routine reports containing financial insights to inform strategic planning and decision-making processes.
+• Keeping leadership informed: Provide routine reports containing financial insights to inform strategic planning and decision-making processes.

 Bookkeeping Methods

-There are two primary methods of bookkeeping: single-entry bookkeeping and double-entry bookkeeping.
+There are two primary methods of bookkeeping services in Hong Kong: single-entry bookkeeping and double-entry bookkeeping.

 Bookkeeping can be time-consuming, especially if you lack experience.
 In addition, mistakes in bookkeeping can have costly consequences.